bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-I mentioned earlier that it&apos;'s very important to validate your site.
+I mentioned earlier that it&apos;s very important to validate your site.
 We expect you to use, at a minimum, the W3 validator to check your syntax, and the WAVE validator from WebAIM to check for accessibility.